top of page

 Sherrington JPA.png

-Ongoing professional development, frequent observations coupled with formative feedback and departmental meetings foster collaboration, mutual support, and sharing of best practices supported by research.
-Teachers are encouraged to participate in extracurricular activities and school clubs.
+Ongoing professional development, formative feedback and departmental meetings foster collaboration, mutual support, and sharing of best practices supported by research.
+All of this ensures that teachers are able to push our students to achieve the acacemic results they are capable of.

 Join us if you can help create a better future for our students.